infernumx/PoESniper-CLI/README.md

 ## Instructions
 * Rename `config.dist.json` to `config.json` and open it
-* Edit `config` variable to suit which items you'd like to snipe
+* Add JSON objects for each item you'd like to snipe
 > identifier : Unique identifier at the end of your trade URL (https://www.pathofexile.com/trade/exchange/Blight/IDENTIFIER)

 > max_price : The highest price you're willing to buy at per singular item